eludris/eludris/todel/README.md

 ## Features

-Todel comes with 2 main features, `logic` which provides the logic-related implementation to the models and also some types which are not used directly by the Eludris API and `http` which houses the rocket-reliant logic and models.
+Todel comes with 2 main features, `logic` which provides the logic-related implementation to the models and also some types which are not used directly by the Derailed API and `http` which houses the rocket-reliant logic and models.

 If you just need the models (which will be the case most of the time) then you